How to Remove Carpet Stains: Wine, Mud, Pets and Everyday Spills

 Let the powder sit for about 15 minutes to absorb the oils, then vacuum the area.
 If any greasy residue remains, apply a small amount of liquid detergent and blot gently.
 Use a damp cloth to rinse the area and blot dry.

-9. Ink and Marker
+9. Ink & Marker

 Cleaning solution: Isopropyl or rubbing alcohol